SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-lists-created-from-list-definitions.md

 > [!NOTE]
 > Based on your requirements, the list settings of your original lists might be different.
 Review your list settings and change  **SetListSettings** to ensure that your original list settings are applied to your new lists.

+## Set content types on the new list

 **SetContentTypes** sets the content types on the new list by: